wavesjs/waves-lfo/README.md

 - `frameRate`: number of frame per seconds at the output of the node (if `0`, no frame rate)
 - `frameType`: define if the output of the node should be considered as a `signal`, a `vector` or a `scalar` by the next(s) operator(s).
 - `sourceSampleRate`: number of frames per seconds as defined by the source of the graph
+- `sourceSampleCount`: number of consecutive discrete time values contained in the data frame output by the source (e.g. the signal block size of an audio source or 1 for streams of sensor data vectors)
 - `description`: array of strings describing the output dimensions when `frameType` is `vector` or `scalar`.

 ## Available nodes and examples